 Watford celebrates another record breaking year for its parks

-Watford’s green spaces have been granted more Green Flag awards than any other district in Hertfordshire for the fourth year running.
+Watford’s green spaces have been granted more Green Flag awards than any other district in Hertfordshire, for the fifth year running.

 Darren Harding, Senior Contract Manager at Veolia said: “We are absolutely delighted to be awarded 12 Green Flag Awards again this year.
-I would like to thank all colleagues at Watford Borough Council, Veolia staff, volunteers and friends groups, who, despite the challenges, worked very hard to ensure that 2019 is another record breaking year for Watford’s Parks.”
+The awards are so important for recognising the value of our parks and green spaces to both biodiversity and people’s health and well-being.
+I would like to thank all colleagues, both at Veolia and Watford Borough Council, for their hard work in preserving these environments and the volunteers and community groups that have also contributed to making 2020 another record breaking year for Watford’s parks.”